 systemd).
 This is perfectly fine.
 However, there are several advantages to

 kubectl) for daemons and applications.

-DaemonSet are similar to Replication Controllers in that they both create pods, and those pods have processes which are not expected to terminate (e.g. web servers, storage servers).
+DaemonSets are similar to Deployments in that they both create Pods, and those Pods have processes which are not expected to terminate (e.g. web servers, storage servers).